 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
-The syndicate's combined ratio for 2022 was 165%, a representation of the syndicate incurring high start up costs whilst the majority premium is unearned due to the infancy of the syndicate.
+The syndicate's combined ratio has improved in 2022 to 92% (2021: 93%) driven by a reduction in the expense ratio.